-Plant a succulent in pottery, terra cotta, or in a cement container.
+- Choose the Right Container: Plant a succulent in pottery, terra cotta, or in a cement container.
 Plastic pots retain too much moisture.

-Plant in a commercial soilless medium or blend your own mix of potting soil, sand, and peat moss.
+- Choose the Right Soil: Plant in a commercial soilless medium or blend your own mix of potting soil, sand, and peat moss.

-Water sparingly.
-Over watering is the primary cause of death for succulents (and all houseplants).
+- Water Sparingly: Overwatering is the primary cause of death for succulents (and all houseplants).
 Allow soil to dry out completely between watering.
 Water once a month in winter.

-Fertilize once a month at most.
+- Fertilize: Fertilize once a month at most.
 Do not fertilize in winter.

-Temperature most succulents are relatively tolerant of cool (not frigid) temperatures.
+- Check the Temperature: Most succulents are relatively tolerant of cool (not frigid) temperatures.
 Remember that deserts can become quite chilly at night.
 Most succulents prefer warm, dry air and day time temperatures of 70 - 85 degrees Fahrenheit.
 They like it a bit cooler at night.

 There are hundreds of different kinds of Aloe.
 Aloe vera, or "true aloe" is the plant grown for medical purposes.